-When we do keep Bold or Italics we use the Styles in the NNELS template, and not direct formatting (via the toolbar).
+When we do keep Bold or Italics we use the Styles, and not direct formatting (via the toolbar).

 - Emphasis style (italics) this translates to the tag in XML - Strong style (bold) translates to the tag in XML

 If we need to use strikethrough or underline, this will be one of the rare occasions when we use direct formatting.